 - Measure what counts

 The EPIC Empowerment Institute

 In 2013, CAH staff and board members read Rothschild’s book with one question in mind: Can CAH improve its overall effectiveness to end poverty in our community by adopting some or all of the seven principles discussed?
 The response was a resounding yes.
-The six-month interagency exploration culminated in the formation of the EPIC (Ending Poverty In our Community) Empowerment Institute and the hiring its first director.
+The six-month inter-agency exploration culminated in the formation of the EPIC (Ending Poverty In our Community) Empowerment Program and the hiring its first director.

-The EPIC Empowerment Institute’s mission is to empower, support and train our clients to step progressively into living wage jobs with our Employer Partners, in order to provide for their family’s needs and prepare for their family’s future.
+The EPIC Empowerment Program’s mission is to empower, support and train our clients to step progressively into living wage jobs with our Employer Partners, in order to provide for their family’s needs and prepare for their family’s future.
 In this way, EPIC supports CAH’s purpose to end local poverty and its mission to equip its clients to achieve a stable and prosperous life.